Lodging a development application

 For applications with an approximate cost of $2 million or greater please refer to the Development Assessment Panel page.

 Step 3: Consultation – internal and external

 Public consultation may be undertaken for a period up to twenty-eight days.
-The application may also be referred to external bodies such as The Heritage Office of WA for comment.
+The application may also be referred to external bodies such as the Department of Planning, Lands and Heritage for comment.

 Step 4: Assessment

-Development applications will be assessed by a planning officer under the provisions of the city's Town Planning Scheme No. 4, related town planning policies and the Residential Design Codes 2013 (where applicable).
+Development applications will be assessed by a planning officer under the provisions of the City's Town Planning Scheme No. 4, related local planning policies and the Residential Design Codes (where applicable).
 For more information refer to the Town Planning Controls and Policies page.

-The period taken to assess individual applications can vary depending on whether or not the application complies with the requirements of Town Planning Scheme No. 4 and relevant policies which can, in turn, determine if an application can be dealt with under delegated authority or is required to be determined at a Committee or Council Meeting.
+The period taken to assess individual applications can vary depending on whether or not the application complies with the requirements of Town Planning Scheme No. 4 and relevant policies which can, in turn, determine if an application can be dealt with under delegated authority or is required to be determined at a council meeting.

 Step 5: Planning officer's report and determination

 The planning officer will prepare a report making a recommendation for approval or refusal.
 Development applications may be determined via one of two decision-making processes: